bratpeki/bash-scripts/README.md

-# A bunch of Linux Bash scripts I have created.
+# A bunch of Bash scripts I have created.

 ## Current list: